Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Improvement__

-* Extended Cache-Control headers for static assets in an attempt to improve caching behavior for proxy servers.
+* Extended Cache-Control headers for static assets to improve caching behavior for proxy servers.

 ---